 For information about yurts in state parks, see A yen for yurts.

-Most of the cabins are in campgrounds, accessible by car, but some are along trails, and gear most be carried in.
+Most of the cabins are in campgrounds, accessible by car, but some are along trails, and gear must be carried in.
 Each cabin has bunks with mattresses and a table with benches.

 Guests must bring their own bedding.
 It's also a good idea to bring a container for water, biodegradable soap for washing and a reading lamp.
 Candles are not allowed.